Dispose of Latex Paint Right

 • Once the paint is thoroughly dry, place it in a regular trash bag and put it out with your weekly rubbish collection.

-• DO NOT dump the paint on the ground or down storm drains where it will travel directly to surface and/or ground water.
+• DO NOT dump the paint on the ground or down storm drains where it will travel directly to the surface and groundwater.

 • DO NOT pour paint down the drain.
 While small amounts of latex paint can safely be washed down the drain to a septic system or wastewater treatment plant, this practice should be kept to a minimum.
 Limit this to brush cleaning and other clean-up.

 • DO NOT throw liquid paint in the regular trash.
-Leaking paint spills out of waste collection vehicles onto city streets making an unsightly mess that is very difficult to clean up.
+Paint that leaks out of waste collection vehicles onto city streets makes an unsightly mess that's difficult to clean up.

 • Not sure if you’ll like a color?
 Use paint swatches first or purchase a sample size.